 Louise was awarded a DBE in 2014 for services to Life Sciences, with citations for being a role model for Women in Business and Women in Science.

 Are we asking ourselves the right question?
 This is at the core of Louise’s approach whether it be about strategy, organisation or questions about ourselves.
 Together with a deep held belief in culture as a competitive advantage, these are the foundations upon which innovative and lasting improvements can be built.

-In addition to Chair designate of Halma plc, Louise is a non-executive director of Atotech, Theramax and Intertek Group plc.
-She is also a Trustee of the Outward Bound Trust, Chair of the 1851 Trust (promoting STEM), and an Honorary Fellow of St. John’s College, Cambridge.
+In addition to Chair designate of Halma plc, Louise is a non-executive director of Atotech and Theramax.
+She is also Chair of the 1851 Trust and an Honorary Fellow of St. John’s College, Cambridge.